 Loneliness or Feeling "Forgotten"

 Military families are subject to frequent moves, sometimes leaving spouses in a situation where there is no established support group of friends and family.
 Though most military installations offer support groups and other resources for family members left behind during a war deployment, loneliness is still a real possibility.
 A research article published for the College of Nursing, University of Wisconsin Oshkosh notes that wives, in particular, may feel "forgotten" when their husbands deploy.
+Having family and friends to turn to during times of deployment is essential in combatting feelings of isolation and loneliness.

 Increased Stress for All Family Members

 The acute stress of having a family member deployed during wartime is not limited to spouses; children and other family members worry about the deployed member's health and well-being while also trying to pick up the slack of having a family member gone.
-An article published for presentation at the 2011 American Counseling Association Conference and Exposition says that spouses left home during a deployment can develop stress-related mental health issues including "anxiety disorders, depressive disorders, and sleep disorders, to name a few."
+An article published for presentation at the 2011 American Counseling Association Conference and Exposition says that spouses left home during deployment can develop stress-related mental health issues including "anxiety disorders, depressive disorders, and sleep disorders, to name a few."

 Children of the Deployed